 |---|---|---|

-| Speed | Slower (multiple steps) | Fast (two multiplications) |
+| Speed | Slower (requires multiple calculations) | Fast (only 2 quick multiplications) |

-| Best for | Comparing three or more fractions | Comparing two fractions |
+| Best For | Comparing 3 or more fractions | Comparing exactly 2 fractions |

-| Understanding | Shows the why | Delivers the answer quickly |
+| Understanding | Shows the actual “why” behind the sizes | Delivers the “answer” quickly |

-| Difficulty | Medium | Easy |
+| Difficulty | Medium effort | Super easy |

 When to use common denominators

-When to use the Butterfly Method
+When to use the butterfly method

-Why use the tool?
+Why use our tool?

 Open Fraction Comparison Calculator